ORGANIZERS for the Nine Conversations

 REN DAVIDSON SEWARD, multimedia artist, created A Memorial Field to advocate for policy shifts in policing in America.
-She did not anticipate that writing evidence-based narratives (8-13 words) about the last minutes in an unarmed Black American’s life to wear as a sandwich board in a local demonstration would grow to a four-year project and a field of over 100 plaques targeting police violence.
+She did not anticipate that writing evidence-based narratives (8-13 words) about the last minutes in an unarmed Black American’s life to carry in a local Black Lives Matter demonstration in 2020 would grow to a four-year project and a field of over 100 plaques targeting police violence at the John Brown Farm State Historic Site in Lake Placid, NY.

 AFTERWORD